modio/modio-docs/public/en-us/modio/terms/terms-user-consent.md

 ## Implementation

-If you are using the official mod.io [Unreal Engine](/unreal), [Unity](/unity) or [C++ SDK](/cppsdk), the acceptance dialog functionality is built into those plugins, and should be utilized.
+The official mod.io [Unreal Engine](/unreal/template-ui/layouts#wbp_modiodefaulttosdialog) and [Unity](/unity/template-ui/layouts#modpanel_authentication) plugins contain premade acceptance dialogs you may use, and all the plugins provide an API for both retrieving the terms of use, and submitting acceptance during authentication.

 Please check those plugins documentation for details using their implementation.

 If you are building the acceptance and consent process yourself, you should implement the steps detailed above, paired with a dialog and authentication process following the instructions detailed below.